dcadenas/rubydeps/README.md

 gem install rubydeps --pre
 ```

-Rubydeps now only supports ruby 1.9.
+Rubydeps now only supports ruby 1.9.x.
 If you need 1.8.x support then:

 ```bash
 gem install rubydeps -v0.2.0
 ```

-Notice that in 0.2.0 you should use dot_for instead of analyze.
+Notice that in 0.2.0 you should use `dot_for` instead of `analyze` and the dump functionality is missing.

 Dependencies
 ------------

-* rcov (only for version 0.2.0)
 * graphviz
 * ruby-graphviz
+* rcov (only for version 0.2.0)

 Note on Patches/Pull Requests
 -----------------------------